okize/iconr/README.md

 # iconr

 ## Description
-CLI tool that parses a directory of SVG images and outputs a CSS file of inlined data URIs as well as a directory of PNG images for fallback.
+CLI tool that consumes a directory of SVG images and outputs a CSS file of inlined data as well as a directory of PNG images for fallback if necessary.

 ![Iconr Screenshot](https://raw.github.com/okize/iconr/gh-pages/iconr-screenshot.gif)